-Special needs groups such as elderly/frail elderly, persons with disabilities, persons who are victims of domestic live throughout the City.
-Given that these special needs populations have various obstacles to accessing housing and various services, the City of Pittsburg will continue to provide CDBG funds for housing rehabilitation activities, public facility/infrastructure improvements, and public service activities that improve the quality of life for special needs groups.
+Special needs groups such as elderly/frail elderly, persons with disabilities, persons who are victims of domestic abuse live throughout the city.
+Given that these special needs populations have various obstacles to accessing housing and various services, the City of Pittsburg will continue to provide CDBG funds for public facility/infrastructure improvements, public service activities, and housing rehabilitation activities when possible or ensure that other sources of funds are used for housing rehabilitation.